joelwayne26/DS_Assignments/README.md

 ### a) <br/>  <br/>
    i) <br/> **An algorithm that `swaps two numbers`.**  <br/>
+   step 1:Declare the variables a,b and c.<br/>
-   step 1: Enter the first number and store it in a variable named a. <br/>
+   step 1: Prompt the user for the first number and store it in a variable a. <br/>
-   step 2: Enter the second number and store it in a variable named b. <br/>
+   step 2: Prompt the user the second number and store it in a variable named b. <br/>
-   step 3: Declare a temprary variable c. <br/>
+   step 3:
    step 4: Equate c to a ie c=a, then equate a to b ie a=b then equate d to c ie d = c. <br/>

   ii) <br/> **Pseudo code to swap two numbers.**  <br/> <br/>